 Living with abundant wildlife

-Despite it being delayed a bit by our recent winter blizzard, here's some heady advice concerning the arrival of spring and how man can best peacefully co-exist and avoid conflict with the many creatures of wildlife.
+At any rate, here's some heady advice concerning the arrival of spring and how man can best peacefully co-exist and avoid conflict with the many creatures of wildlife.

 After a long winter, wild animals are very active, hungry and a little bit desperate while foraging for food.
 Consequently, they are more likely to interact with humans who don't take the steps to avoid that.